-Dr Sandris Zeivots is a Research Associate and Lecturer in the School of Education, Faculty of Arts and Social Sciences.
-Since 2016, Sandris has been facilitating education and technology programs and developing research at the International Research Centre for Youth Futures.
+Dr Sandris Zeivots is a Research Associate and Lecturer in the School of International Studies and Education, Faculty of Arts and Social Sciences.
+Since 2016, Sandris has facilitated education and technology programs and developed research at the International Research Centre for Youth Futures.

-Sandris’ professional background is in experiential learning.
-For over 15 years he has designed and facilitated experiential learning workshops in Australian and European (primarily, in Baltic, Scandinavian and South-European) contexts.
-While currently his teaching is situated in higher education, he has worked with government bodies, NGOs and trans-disciplinary sectors.
+For over 15 years he has designed, facilitated and evaluated experiential learning programs in Australian and European (primarily, Baltic, Scandinavian and South-European) contexts.
+While currently his teaching is situated in higher education, he has worked across NGO, government, industry and trans-disciplinary sectors.

-Sandris is passionate about learning and, in particular, how can we design and experience learning that is engaging, purposeful and meaningful.
-His research ranges from experiential learning, learning highs, learning spaces to research student education, and focuses on adults as well as young learners.
+Sandris is passionate about learning, in particular, how we can design and experience learning that is engaging, purposeful and meaningful.
+His research focuses on experiential learning, positive education, learning spaces, emotional highs, design thinking and innovative practices in education.

 Sydney Facilitators Network